-“Nadaswaram is a ‘mangala vaadhiyam’ (auspicious instrument).
+“The nadaswaram is a ‘mangala vaadhiyam’ [auspicious instrument].
 It originated in this area, in a village near Mayavaram.
 My great-grandfather, Govindasamy Achari, went there and learnt the craft.
 “Speaking above the whine of the hand-turned lathe, Selvaraj explains that although his great-grandfather introduced a new vocation to the village, it was his father who gave the world a new instrument.
-“In 1955, my father Ranganathan Achari experimented, made changes on the original instrument, and came up with one where all the seven swaras spoke.”
+“In 1955, my father Ranganathan Achari experimented, made changes on the original instrument, and came up with one where all the seven swara spoke.”

 Their worries don’t end with procuring the wood.
 “You need three persons to make each piece.
 After deducting all the costs — wood, labour — we are left with Rs.1000-1500 per nadaswaram,” rues Selvaraj.